infinity-keys/the-scene/README.md

 We also want to explore what progressive web app (PWA) functionality looks like on Redwood.
 This gives us a chance to explore what it takes to setup a PWA on Redwood as we move into future phases of Infinity Keys.

 ### Fun to Build, Fun to Use
 Creating, sharing, finding, and rating events should be a delightful experience, which is why we've stripped out many common event planning features - they're boring, The Scene is more like a dating app.
 We anticipate that responsiveness and simple tasks will generate more delight by asking less of the user.
 We tried to provide delight by adding sliders, funky design, customization, and simple flows through the basic app features.
-People attending shows don't need to be on The Scene app the whole time, they hsould be able to pop on, share, and head back into the PIT!
+People attending shows don't need to be on The Scene app the whole time, they should be able to pop on, share, and head back into the PIT!

 Responsiveness is also a key for fun as people attending an event need to be able to indicate a few important details quickly, then get back to the live vibes.
 Also, real-time ephemeral events change status quickly, so collecting, computing, and returning aggregate values is critical for this kind of experience to feel organic and live.

-Also we're music fans and we generally have a punk rock, anti-establistment vibe.
+Also we're music fans and we generally have a punk rock, anti-establishment vibe.
 We love local music, metal, punk, rap, and generally giving authority the finger.
 So let's build an app that lets other people do that stuff too!

 ## Permissive License
 MIT License